 LL genes have higher epigenetic modifications.
 This was shown by comparing the affects of histone modification (acetylation and methylation) on LL and SL genes.
 The differences between the two groups as a result of the modifications were analyzed by using Wilcoxon statistical method and calculating the P-value.
 When the LL and SL genes underwent acetylation there was not a significant difference between the two sets.
 But when the sets underwent methylation the LL genes had higher methylation patterns.
 Time course expression of methylase, demethylases and Sir complex.
 The time course was used to show the expression of histone modifications when the cell transitions from the log to stationary phase.
 This was done by using data from Gasch et al. The expression of methylases decrease over time, while demethylases increase with time.
 The low expression of methylase causes methylation to decrease, which brings about the silencing of chromatin by the formation of the Sir complex.

 Transcription is mediated by epigenetic modifications and/or transcription factors.
-The data has shown that LL and SL genes are modulated by the same transcription factors, so therefore the difference between them must lie in the epigenetic modifications.
-The epigenetic modifications that were analyzed in this study were acetlyation and methylation.
+The data have shown that LL and SL genes are modulated by the same transcription factors, so the differences between them must lie in the epigenetic modifications.
+The epigenetic modifications that were analyzed in this study were acetylation and methylation.
 The results concluded that there weren’t any significant differences between LL and SL genes involved in histone acetylation, but that there were differences as a result of methylation.
 Long lived genes were affected by methylation, and caused a series of events to occur.
 I think that a new research direction should be to study all of the histone modifications that there are in order to see what other ways LL genes differ from SL genes.
-If methylation causes a chain of events, then I am sure that there other histone modifications which also cause chains of events that are important in gene expression and regulation of replicative aging.
+If methylation causes a chain of events, then I suspect that there other histone modifications which also cause chains of events that are important in gene expression and regulation of replicative aging.